Shortcake-Cafe/Rabbit-Hole-Doc/docs/getting-started/installation.md

 :::

-## Compiling into an .sb3asdfasf
+## Compiling an sb3

-You may notice the files you've downloaded don't contain an sb3. \
+If you downloaded the source code from GitHub, you'll notice that it isn't yet in sb3 format. \
-That's because we have to **turn the entire folder into the sb3** to open it in turbowarp.\
+That's because we have to **turn the entire folder into the sb3** to open it in TurboWarp.\
 \
 The process is simple, so don't worry: